The elusiveness of digital paper

 - High refresh rate (60Hz or above)

-- Non-glowing, full color gamut, lit by ambient light
+- Non-glowing, full color gamut, at its highest contrast in reflected light

-- Low power consumption, can operate for weeks without charging
+- Low power consumption, can operate for weeks without charge

 - Thin, flexible, and ideally, foldable

-We really do take for granted how magical paper and a good pen, pencil, or paintbrush can be.
-While we’ve made great progress, no display technology comes close to solving all these problems at once.
+We take for granted how magical paper and a pencil or paintbrush can be.
+While there has been great progress, no technology comes close to replicating that experience.

-Shortly after the invention of the light bulb in the late 19th century, the first movie projectors came along.
-Movies were our first exposure to a medium for images and writing made of light.
-Up until then, from the first cave paintings, through stone tablets, papyrus, and the canvases of master painters, we interacted with writing and images on non-glowing materials.
+Shortly after the invention of the light bulb, projectors appeared.
+This was our first exposure to glowing images and writing made of light.
+Until then, we interacted with writing and images solely on non-glowing substrates — from cave drawings, to stone tablets, papyrus, and painted canvases.

-Imagine watching a movie like Barry Lyndon on a non-glowing subtractive color display.
-It would be like nothing you’ve ever seen before — like watching a moving painting.
+…but imagine watching Barry Lyndon on a non-glowing subtractive color digital paper display.
+It would be like nothing you’ve ever seen before.
+Like a moving painting.

-In some ways I find the Apple Pencil more sci-fi than what the movies prophesize.
-It is wonderfully minimalistic: no diodes, no ports, no charger, not even a clip.
+I find the Apple Pencil more sci-fi than what cyberpunk prophesizes.
+No diodes, no ports, no charger, not even a clip.
 The product is the interface.
-Everything about it creates the illusion that what you’re holding isn’t actually electronics — just a pencil.
-It’s finally reaching the mythical sub-10 milisecond responsiveness that has been sought after for years, eliminating the sensation of lag, further disappearing into the illusion of digital paper.
+Everything about it creates the illusion that what you’re holding is just a pencil.
+It’s reaching the mythical sub-10 millisecond responsiveness that reinforces the illusion of digital paper.
+I’d like to see more hardware move in this direction.

-If science fiction does drive progress, we are missing stories about naturalistic technologies like digital paper.
+If science fiction drives progress, we are missing stories about technologies that feel as natural as a paper and a pencil.